louis030195/awesome-obsidian-templates/033024-weekly-retrospective.md

 - **Impact on Others**: How will you positively impact someone else's life next week?
 - **Communication**: Are there any communication challenges you anticipate?
 How will you address them?
 - **Events and Activities**: Which events will you attend, and which will you skip?
 How do each of these activities contribute to your goals?
+- **Weekly goals**: What are your 2 goals? (use number and time).
+Make sure to make these goals easily available in your vision every days (say phone wallpaper).
+Examples “$2K MRR” or “outreach 50 people”

 Reflecting weekly helps you stay aligned with your goals, learn from your experiences, and plan for success.
 Use this template to guide your reflection and planning process.